Azure/mlops-v2/QUICKSTART.md

    ![PS2](./images/SP-setup2.png)

    1.3.
-Go through the process of creating a Service Principle (SP) selecting "Accounts in any organizational directory (Any Azure AD directory - Multitenant)" and name it  "Azure-ARM-Dev".
-Once created, repeate and create a new SP named "Azure-ARM-Prod".
+Go through the process of creating a Service Principle (SP) selecting "Accounts in any organizational directory (Any Azure AD directory - Multitenant)" and name it  "Azure-ARM-Dev-<projectname>".
+Once created, repeat and create a new SP named "Azure-ARM-Prod-<projectname>".
+Please replace <projectname> with the name of your project so that the service principal can be uniquely identified.

    1.4.
 Go to "Certificates & Secrets" and add for each SP "New client secret", then store the value and secret sepperately.